 Step 3: Take your canning jars and lids and disinfect them by putting them into your canning pot and boiling them.
 This is very important to help prevent botulism.

-Step 4: Drain your watermelon rinds and put them to the side.
+Step 4: Drain your watermelon rind and put it to the side.
 If you soaked the rinds overnight, rinse with cold water.

 Related: What The Amish Ate During The Great Depression